Help in selecting the Right PowerCranks

 The "basic" PowerCranks are the traditional PowerCranks with all the options we have recently offered.
 The difference between these and the entry cranks are: 1. the dual mode option (the ability to turn them into regular cranks) is available.
 2. The cranks are all adjustable in 2.5 mm increments and depending upon the model can be adjusted from 145 to 182.5 mm (for those who can't believe they will ever go any shorter than 145 mm) or from 90 to 182.5mm (for those who do not want to limit their options on how short they can go).
 The basic option should be right for most users who are looking for more than what the entry level crank can offer but are not concerned about weight in a training device.
 If the weight is going to keep you from using the cranks or you think you might race on them someday, either get the X-lites (if you don't need to go any shorter than 145mm) or special order lightweight racing cranks from us in the length you specify.
 If you can get past the weight issue and cost is not the controlling factor then, as a training tool, the basics are probably ideal for most.
 For more information on the pros and cons of the different PowerCranks models visit the product description page.

-Do I need or want the X-lite or special racing cranks?
+Do I need or want the X-lite or special racing PowerCranks?

 Some people simply cannot stand to add all the weight of the basic PowerCranks to their bike, especially if they are thinking of racing on the product.
-For them we have the X-lites, where we have tried to remove as much weight as possible from the crank arm while keeping the ability to experiment with crank length.
+For them we have the X-lites, where we have tried to remove as much weight as possible from the crank arm while keeping the ability to fine-tune experiment with crank length.
 Unfortunately, the X-lites only go as short as 145 mm.
-If you feel like you will want to experiment with even shorter cranks then we would recommend you get the short adjustable basic cranks (or get the "extra long" option that can also act as an "extra short" option) and experiment with crank length until you see what is best for you, then upgrade to the special order racing crank of that specific length.
-We offer the ability to do this in one package, where we send you the basic cranks for your experimenting then you specify within 12 months which lightweight crank length you have chosen. .
+If you are small and feel like you will want to experiment with even shorter cranks than 145 mm while also keeping the weight down then you can special order shorter X-lites cranks with a range of 110-150 mm.

 Do I need or want the "Extra long" option?